nRFCloud/device-simulator-v2/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

 This is a software device simulator that shows how to use the [nRF Cloud APIs](https://docs.nordicsemi.com/bundle/nrf-cloud/page/APIs/APIOverview.html) to create device certificates, onboard a device to your team, do Firmware Over-the-Air Updates (FOTA), and more.
-Although we call it a "simulator", this tool creates real, working IoT devices that run from your local machine.
+Although we call it a "simulator", this tool creates real, working IoT "soft devices" that run from your local machine.

 ## Installation and CLI Help
 ```